Delta-matroids whose twist polynomials are monomials

-It is straightforward to check that these operations commute with each other when the elements of $E$ involved are all distinct, and that $D*e \backslash e = D/e$ and $D*e/e = D \backslash e$ [5, Property 2.1].
+If $D$ is a delta-matroid, then all of these set systems are also delta-matroids [2, Remark 2] [5, Section 2].

-More generally, for any subset $A$ of $E$, the set systems $D*A$, $D \backslash A$, and $D/A$ are defined respectively by twisting, deleting, and contracting by the elements of $A$ in any order.
-The set system $D \backslash A^c$ obtained by deleting all elements except those in $A$ will be notated as $D|_A$ and is called the \textit{restriction} of $D$ to $A$.
-The set system $D*E$ is called the \textit{dual} of $D$ and denoted by $D^*$.
-If $D$ is a delta-matroid, then all of these set systems are also delta-matroids as long as they have at least one feasible set [2, Remark 2] [5, Section 2].\\
+It is straightforward to check that for any set system, twists commute with twists, deletions, and contractions when the elements of $E$ involved are distinct, and $D*e \backslash e = D/e$ and $D*e/e = D \backslash e$ [9, Lemma 2.7].
+For set systems, deletions and contractions generally do not commute with other deletions and contractions, but it can be shown that they do commute when $D$ is a delta-matroid [6, Remark 20].
+As such, when $D$ is a delta-matroid and $A$ is any subset of $E$, the delta-matroids $D*A$, $D \backslash A$, and $D/A$ are defined respectively by twisting, deleting, and contracting by the elements of $A$ in any order.
+The delta-matroid $D \backslash A^c$ obtained by deleting all elements except those in $A$ will be notated as $D|_A$ and is called the \textit{restriction} of $D$ to $A$.
+The delta-matroid $D*E$ is called the \textit{dual} of $D$ and denoted by $D^*$.\\

 \textbf{Definition 8.} A delta-matroid $D^\prime$ is a \textit{minor} of a delta-matroid $D$ if $D^\prime$ can be obtained from $D$ via some sequence of twists, deletions, and contractions.\\